Important information about the program and this agreement

 How you could lose your points

-Your points don’t expire as long as your Account is open; however, you’ll immediately lose all your points if:
+Your points don’t expire as long as your Account is open; however, you’ll immediately lose all your points if your Account status changes, or your Account is closed for misuse, fraud, or any of the following reasons:

-- we believe you may be unwilling or unable to pay your debts on time (e.g., bankruptcy);
+- we believe you may be unwilling or unable to pay your debts on time, including filing for bankruptcy

-- we believe that you’ve engaged in fraudulent activity.
+- we believe that you’ve engaged in fraudulent activity related to your Account or the Program

-If your Account is closed for any other reason, you’ll have at least 30 days from the closure date to use your points.
-If we’re notified of your death, your points will be automatically redeemed for cash as a statement credit.
+If your Account is closed for any other reason, you’ll have at least 30 days from the date your Account is closed to use your points, as long as you don’t lose them for any of the reasons described in this agreement.
+If you don’t use your points during that time, you’ll lose them unless limited or prohibited by law, in which case your unused points will be automatically redeemed for cash in the form of a statement credit to your Account.

-- Property: Unless required by law, points aren’t your property and have no value until redeemed.
-They cannot be transferred by inheritance, bankruptcy, or divorce.
+- Property: Unless required by law, points aren’t your property.
+Points have no value until redeemed.
+You can’t transfer or move points unless expressly provided for in this agreement.
+Additionally, points can’t be transferred by operation of law, such as by inheritance, in bankruptcy or in connection with a divorce.

-- Assignments: We may assign our rights and obligations under this agreement to a third party.
+- Assignments: We may assign our rights and obligations under this agreement to a third party, who will then be entitled to any of our rights that we assign to them.

 Communications